DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

 rm -rf /usr/local/go && tar -C /usr/local -xzf go1.21.4.linux-amd64.tar.gz
 ```

 Add this line to `$HOME/.profile` or `/etc/profile` (for a system-wide installation).
 I used vi as my text editor.
-Here how it's look like:
+Here's how it looks:

 ```bash
 # /etc/profile: system-wide .profile file for the Bourne shell (sh(1))